Charles Edward Stuart: Preparations and journey to Scotland: 1745

 Encouraged by the French victory in May 1745 at the Battle of Fontenoy, Charles and his party set sail on 5 July for Scotland.
 During the voyage north, Charles's squadron was fired upon by HMS Lion in the Celtic Sea.
 The Du Teillay, with Charles on board, made sail to escape, while the Elisabeth, with her greater firepower, engaged Lion.
 When Lion withdrew, the Elisabeth was forced to return to Brest for repairs, taking the majority of Charles's supplies, including some 1,800 broadswords, 8 artillery pieces and most of the 1,500 muskets he had purchased.
 The Du Teillay successfully landed him and seven companions at Eriskay on 23 July 1745.
 The group would later be known as the Seven Men of Moidart and included John O'Sullivan, an Irish exile and former French officer, and Charles's secretary George Kelly.
+He also appointed another secretary John Hay of Restalrig in 1745.
 Many Catholic and Protestant Highland clans still supported the Jacobite cause, and Charles hoped for a warm welcome from these clans to start an insurgency by Jacobites throughout Britain.
 However, receiving a cool reception from the clan leaders there, many of those contacted advised him to return to France, including MacDonald of Sleat and Norman MacLeod.
 Aware of the potential impact of defeat, they felt that by arriving without French military support, Charles had failed to keep his commitments and was unconvinced by his personal qualities.
-Undeterred, Charles set sail again and arrived at the bay of Loch nan Uamh.
+Charles, however, believed that French military support could only be acquired if the uprising had already started.
+Undeterred by his reception, Charles set sail again and arrived at the bay of Loch nan Uamh.
 He had hoped for support from a French fleet, but it was not forthcoming, and he decided to raise an army in Scotland.